Teo San José: Art therapy

-Right from the very beginning San José shares his creative work with teaching sculpture both in public and private centers. (he has been doing so for more than 25 years).
+Right from the very beginning San José shares his work with teaching sculpture both in public and private centers, which he has been doing so for more than 25 years.
 He is the founder and teacher during 14 years at the Sculpture workshop run by Denia Council, Alicante, Spain.
-Based in this experience and his own anxiety he develops the Clay Healing Technique which allows the healing of human ailment that tend to accumulate inside us as "Actives Memories".
-This technique that basically works with the unconscious, has help him, after having use successfully it for two school terms at a Spanish state school, to create a programme to eradicate bullying at the schools.
-This programme is called “Seeds for Peace” and very quickly goes over the Atlantic ocean and is applied and known in Mexico where he begins the "Seeds for Peace for the World" foundation with the aim of to spread and popularize this programme all over the world through workshops, talks, seminars, taking part in Congress, etc.
+Based on his experience and his ailment like anxiety, he develops the Clay Healing Technique which allows the healing of human ailment that tend to accumulate inside us as "Actives Memories".
+This technique focuses on the unconscious mind.
+After using it for two terms at a Spanish state school, he created a program designed to reduce bullying in schools.
+This programme is called “Seeds for Peace” and it quickly goes over the Atlantic ocean and is applied and known in Mexico where he begins the "Seeds for Peace for the World" foundation with the aim of to spread and popularize this programme all over the world through workshops, talks, seminars, taking part in Congress, etc.

 In 2012 the first edition of the book “Seeds for Peace” was published.

 The Art Healing Technique that allows you to pass from fear to curiosity.